 Consult with your family or friends.

 When we want to employ someone, we generally contact our friends or family, to check whether they had a positive experience with someone or not.
 It’s a good idea to ask your friends and family for recommendations, whether you’re looking for a contractor or a real estate agent.
 When it comes to it, though, there are a few factors to consider.
-Go to numbers 4,3,2,1 when you get a recommendation from a family member.
-Once you’ve gotten a recommendation, double-check that they’re familiar with your market.
+Go to steps 4,3,2,1 when you get a recommendation from a family member.
+Once you’ve got a recommendation, double-check that they’re familiar with your market.

 Are you confident that if your family purchased a home with a buyer’s real estate agent in North York, the same buyer’s real estate agent is also familiar with the High Park area?
 Or any other Toronto micro market.
 The real estate market in Toronto is divided into numerous micro markets.
-It’s critical that your real estate agent is knowledgeable with the market dynamics in your target locations.
+It’s critical that your real estate agent is knowledgeable about the market dynamics in your target locations.

-Engage the services of a full-time real estate agent.
+Engage the services of a full-time real estate agent

 It may appear easy, yet some buyers or sellers overlook this little but crucial detail just because someone suggests them to someone else.
 The Toronto Real Estate Board has approximately 60,000 Realtors.
 The majority of them aren’t full-time real estate agents.
 As a buyer or seller, you must work with someone who does real estate full-time, every day.
 Real estate transactions are among the costliest things a person may do in their lifetime.
 As a result, you’ll want someone beside you who does it on a daily basis and as a full-time career, not as a side hustle.
 Toronto’s real estate market is a high-demand, fast-changing market that is divided into several micro markets.

 The real estate market in Toronto is enormous.
-There are several micro markets inside it, and a real estate agent who is well-versed in North York may not be well-versed in East York.
+There are several micro-markets inside it, and a real estate agent who is well-versed in North York may not be well-versed in East York.

 Make sure your realtor knows your market when you meet with them for a buyer’s consultation or a listing appointment.

-You may inquire about data such as Day on the Market, which refers to how long it takes for a house in a given neighborhood to sell.
+You may inquire about data such as Day on the Market, which refers to how long it takes for a house in a given neighbourhood to sell.
 You may also inquire about the current market competition or Month of Inventory.
 All of these questions can help you determine whether or not your real estate agent is knowledgeable about your market.

 It may appear easy, but at the end of the day, it is exactly what you should do.
 Most individuals base their decision on whether or not they feel comfortable entrusting their most important possession to that person.